clinthoward/clinthoward.github.io/_posts/2017-10-14-League of Legends.md

 ---
 layout:     post
 title:      "Exploration and Prediction on League of Legends Match Data"
-subtitle:   "We investigate LoL match data and apply some basic machine learning techniques to predict a winner."
+subtitle:   "I investigate LoL match data and apply some basic machine learning techniques to predict a winner."
 date:       2017-10-14 12:00:00
 author:     "Clint Howard"
 category: Portfolio